wp-plugins/admin-bar-button/readme.txt

 == Changelog ==

+= 2.2 =
+* New option to choose which action upon the Admin Bar Button shows the Admin Bar; Click and hover, click, or hover

 = 2.1.1 =
 * Fix error where sometimes the space originally ocupied by the admin bar was still being added to the page